Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/configuration.md

 This allows for the implementation of global 'Assistant Instructions'.

-The default setup dictates that if the Startpage contains a field named 'AssistantInstructions', that field's content will be sent to AI ChatGPT.
+The default setup dictates that if the Startpage contains a field named 'AssistantInstructions', that field's content will be sent to AI.
 This approach is recommended, as it enables site editors to easily alter and optimize the instruction.

+When working with translations, we have a dedicated API called "GetInstructionsForTranslations."
+This API allows you to provide translation instructions by language.
+You can also include information on how to translate, along with a list of terms or translation rules.

 ```
 public interface IAssistantInstructionsResolver
 {
     string GetInstructions();
+    string GetInstructions(CultureInfo language);
+    string GetInstructionsForTranslations(CultureInfo toLanguage, CultureInfo? fromLanguage = null);
 }
 ```

 Remember to register your implementation => services.AddSingleton<IAssistantInstructionsResolver, ...>();

 ```
  public string GetInstructions()
 {
+    return this.GetInstructions(null);
+}

+public string GetInstructions(CultureInfo language)
+{
     ContentReference start = ContentReference.StartPage;
-    if (contentLoader.TryGet(start, out PageData startpage) && startpage.Property.TryGetPropertyValue<string>("AssistantInstructions", out string value)) {
+    if (contentLoader.TryGet(start, out PageData startpage) && startpage.Property.TryGetPropertyValue("AssistantInstructions", out string value))
+    {
         return value;
     }
+    return configuration["Epicweb:AIAssistant:AssistantInstructions"];
+}

+public string GetInstructionsForTranslations(CultureInfo toLanguage, CultureInfo? fromLanguage = null)
+{
+    ContentReference start = ContentReference.StartPage;
+    if (contentLoader.TryGet(start, toLanguage, out PageData startpage) && startpage.Property.TryGetPropertyValue("AssistantInstructions", out string value))
+    {
+        return value;
+    }
-    return null;
+    return configuration["Epicweb:AIAssistant:AssistantInstructions"];
 }
 ```
 ### IAITinyMceTemplateResolver